 MIKE MULLEN - washington, D.C.

-Mike Mullen serves as Business Development Lead at ReactiveCore, where he develops and manages strategic business partnerships for ReactiveCore federal and commercial businesses.
+Mike Mullen serves as Business Development Lead at ReactiveCore, where he is a senior management team member responsible for setting strategic direction, delivering business objectives and overseeing sales operations and strategic partnerships through multiple market verticals in both public and commercial businesses.

 Prior to entering the private sector, Mike served in the United States Navy.
 He served his Division Officer sea tours on USS VELLA GULF (CG 72) as the Strike Officer, First Lieutenant and Navigator (2003 – 2006), and his Department Head sea tour as Chief Engineer on USS FORREST SHERMAN (DDG 98) from 2010 to 2011.
 Mullen’s final active duty sea tour was as Commanding Officer, PATROL COASTAL CREW GOLF, where he completed a 5th Fleet deployment as Commanding Officer USS SIROCCO (PC 6) from October 2012 to April 2013 and commanded USS TORNADO (PC 14) from May 2013 to July 2014.